MakeSchool-Tutorials/MS-2018-Environment-Setup/P1-iOS-Install-Instructions/content.md

 To install Xcode 8, you need OS X 10.11.5 or newer, so you should install that first.

 Then Xcode 8 is an easy download in the Mac App Store.
 After it's installed, you should open Xcode to allow it to do some additional installation and configuration.
+Note that if you have been using the beta version of Xcode 8 before, you need to delete this from your computer and then your Xcode 7 version will just be upgraded through the App Store (so you should end up with only one version of Xcode).

 ##Command Line Tools